 Elections law specifies procedures for posting of the street index of voters at each polling place.
-This information is provided to you in order to assist you and your campaign on Election Day when seeking information on voters.
+This information is provided to assist candidates and campaign workers on Election Day when seeking information on voters.
 Candidates and members of their election campaign team should be aware of the following procedures and should not interfere with or request the Election Officers to handle additional tasks on behalf of your campaign: